-taking a payment holiday will not worsen the status on your credit file, keep in mind that lenders may take into account other information when making future lending decisions
+taking a payment holiday will not worsen the status on your credit file, but keep in mind that lenders may take into account other information when making future lending decisions

 The guidance provided by the FCA states that:

-- the maximum payment holiday you’re allowed is 6 months in total, but that 3 months is the most you can take at any one time
+The maximum payment holiday you’re allowed is 6 months in total, but 3 months is the most you can take at any one time.

-- you can apply for your first payment holiday any time before 31 March 2021.
-From 1 April 2021, you can only apply for another payment holiday if it’ll follow on from a previous one (so you can't have made a contractual payment during this time and must have taken less than the 6 months maximum total)
+Since 1 April 2021, you've only been able to apply for another payment holiday if it follows on from a previous one.
+You can't have made a contractual payment during this time and must have taken less than the 6 months maximum total.

 You can find independent advice from:

-If you're able to afford payments of any amount during to your payment holiday, we strongly encourage you to make these as the impact on the amount of interest accruing on your balance, as well as the amount of your future monthly payments and the total cost of borrowing, could be lessened.
+If you can afford payments of any amount during your payment holiday, we strongly encourage you to do so.
+These payments could reduce the amount of interest accruing on your balance, as well as the amount of your future monthly payments and the total cost of borrowing.

 To set up a standing order, or one-off transfer, you’ll need:

-sort code – first 6 digits of the mortgage account number, this will always begin '40'
+sort code – first 6 digits of the mortgage account number (this will always begin with 40)